aporeto-inc/gaia/doc/documentation.md

 Type: `[]string`

 Represents the ports and protocols this policy applies to.
 Protocol/ports are defined as tcp/80, udp/22.
-For protocols that do not have ports, the port part is not allowed.
+For protocols that do not have ports, the port designation is not allowed.

 ##### `remoteResourceSelector`